The Château de Belcastel is a unique blend of art and architecture

 Two decades after Pouillon’s death, the Château’s current owners purchased the fortress, and began transforming the structure into one that was safe and welcoming to visitors.
 Now, for the first time in its long history, the castle is open to the public.

-There is now much to see at the Château de Belcastel, including its original moat, a dozen rooms, 5 courtyards, and unrivaled panoramic views of the Aveyron river.
-The castle also houses a collection of original 16th century armor, and numerous contemporary galleries inspired by AFA Gallery in SoHo, New York.
+There is now much to see at the Château de Belcastel, including its original moat, several rooms, 5 courtyards, and unrivaled panoramic views of the Aveyron river.
+The castle also houses a collection of original XV, XVI, and XVIIth century armor, and numerous contemporary galleries inspired by AFA Gallery in SoHo, New York.

 The Château de Belcastel is a truly a unique collaboration of art and architecture, and of the present and past.